tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 permalink: /blog/visual-studio-database-project-migrations/
 ---

-Visual Studio Database project is a good way to quickly get your database under source control.
+Visual Studio Database project is a good way to quickly get your database under a source control.
 You will find it very useful especially if your system has a large database schema with a huge pile of stored procedures, functions, views or other database centric stuff.
-Unfortunately, the deployment strategy brought with it is painful and detached from reality.
-Automated migration of production database to the latest version is hmmm....
-I won't say impossible.
-I read about it, but it was like fixing sinking submarine using bare hands.
+Unfortunately, the deployment strategy brought with it is painful and detached from the reality.
+Automated migration of the production database to the latest version is, hmmm...., I won't say impossible, just hard.
+When I read about it, it souded more like fixing sinking submarine with your bare hands.
 Some people use [roundhouse](https://github.com/chucknorris/roundhouse) which is a very nice project to manage database migrations using differential scripts.
-Below you will find pros/cons of using both of these tools.
+Below you will find some pros and cons of using both solutions.

 <!--more-->